 Psychological trauma is a type of damage to the mind that occurs as a result of a severely distressing event.
-Trauma is often the result of an overwhelming amount of stress that exceeds one’s ability to cope, or integrate the emotions involved with that experience.
+Trauma is often the result of an overwhelming amount of stress that exceeds one’s ability to cope or integrate the emotions experienced.

-Trauma symptoms are usually emotional & psychological and may include some of the following:
+Symptoms are usually emotional and psychological and may include some of the following:

 - Shock, denial, or disbelief.

 - Anxiety and fear.

 - Withdrawing from others.

 - Feeling disconnected or numb.

 Trauma is an emotional response to an overwhelmingly negative event that causes a lasting impact on the persons mental and emotional stability.
 While many such events are physically violent in nature, others are psychological.
 Often shock and/or denial can follow a traumatic event.